 If this is your first time here – WELCOME!
 If not, welcome back!!
-As full-time RV’ers we travel and see a lot.
+As full-time RV’ers, we travel and see a lot.
 This is part of our Opting Out of Normal series where we explore the hidden treasures in every state.
 We love the big popular attractions like everyone else, but there is just something incredible about discovering something unique and different.
-We love finding the road less traveled and taking it.
+Taking the roads less traveled and exploring unique and different places is something we seek out and enjoy.
 We certainly can’t explore them all, so we’d love you to share your own off the beaten path stories with us.
-Each series will include at least 1 epic boondocking area, with GPS coordinates.
+Each post will include at least 1 epic boondocking area, with GPS coordinates.

-Did you know the Mississippi headwaters isn’t in Mississippi at all?
+Did you know the Mississippi headwaters aren’t in Mississippi at all?
 Why are we talking about Mississippi?
-Because the Mississippi headwaters is in Minnesota!
+Because the Mississippi headwaters are in Minnesota!
 Visiting Itasca State Park in Minnesota is something you should put on your bucket list.
 Visitors of all ages carefully scamper from rock to rock across the spot where Lake Itasca flows into the river’s beginning.
 There is even a live webcam you can check out prior to going.
-Or have your friends check in and you can wave to them!
+Or have your friends check-in and you can wave to them!
 We loved our visit to Itasca State Park last year, and you can check out our blog Crossing The Mississippi in 21 Steps

 Devils Kettle – Grand Marais